 Opuntia Basilaris [op-UN-tee-a, bas-il-LAIR-iss] is a small Opuntia species from the family Cactaceae (cactus).

-Native to the deserts of northwest Mexico and southwestern regions of the United States, the plant is widely known with its common names:
+Native to the deserts of northwest Mexico and southwestern regions of the United States, the plant is widely known for its common names:

 - Beavertail cactus